 Tired of all that sightseeing?
-Here’s some options for eating and drinking in Split!
+Here are some options for eating and drinking in Split!

 A great and popular choice for a traditional Dalmatian konoba in the heard of the city (i.e. the Diocletian’s Palace area); the rustic and slightly retro interior gives off a very cosy feel.
 Wallet-friendly too – try one of the large, deliciously fresh salads for a light lunch, or go for something more traditional such as seafood (seafood spaghetti, for example) or fish.
 Take in the interesting furnishings and decoration!